 As candidates of the ground state, Table \ref{table:29Ne} lists the $3/2^{\pm}$ states obtained with the Gogny D1S interaction in addition to the $1/2^+$ state.
 Their proton and neutron density distributions are shown in Fig. \ref{fig:dp-cs_29Ne}~(a) and (b).
 Due to the similarity in the single-particle orbits, $^{29}\rm Ne$ shows the behavior of the density profiles (central density and diffuseness) analogous to $^{31}\rm Mg$.

 The calculated total reaction cross sections are shown in Fig. \ref{fig:dp-cs_29Ne}(c).
-The observed interaction cross section $\sigma_I$ at 240 $A$MeV is 1344(13) mb~\cite{Takechi_2010},which is comparable to the calculated $\sigma_R$ for the $3/2_2^-$ (3p4h) state, 1348 mb, indicating that the $3/2^-$ state with a 3p4h configuration is likely the ground state of $^{29}\rm{Ne}$\footnote{For the weakly bound nuclei, which has a few bound excited states, $\sigma_I$ and $\sigma_R$ are considered to be approximately equal in such high-energy reactions~\cite{horiuchi_PhysRevC.86.024614,horiuchi_aris2014}.} as proposed in Ref.~\cite{kobayashi-prc2016}.
-However, we note that the $1/2_1^+$ (2p3h) and $3/2_1^+$ (2p3h) states also have the cross sections comparable to the observed value with only $1\%$ deviation.
-Considering the error bar of the observed data, we cannot exclude these two states from the potential ground state.
+The observed interaction cross section $\sigma_I$ at 240 MeV/nucleon is 1344(13) mb~\cite{Takechi_2010},which is comparable to the calculated $\sigma_R$ for the $3/2_2^-$ (3p4h) state, 1348 mb,\footnote{For the weakly bound nuclei, which has a few bound excited states, $\sigma_I$ and $\sigma_R$ are considered to be approximately equal in such high-energy reactions~\cite{horiuchi_PhysRevC.86.024614,horiuchi_aris2014}.}, indicating that the $3/2^-$ state with a 3p4h configuration is likely the ground state of $^{29}\rm{Ne}$ as proposed in Ref.~\cite{kobayashi-prc2016}.